2019, Visit the land of the Rising Sun -Beautiful Japan Cherry Blossom Festival

 10. Eating horse meat has been practiced by the Japanese for decades now.
 I know you will be shocked on reading this however eating raw and cold horse meat ( basashi ) is a delicacy that is served in top restaurants in the country.

-11. Square watermelons are grown in Japan, as they can be easily stacked and stocked.
+11. Square watermelons are grown in Japan.
+They can be easily stacked and stocked.

 12. Japan holds the record for the world’s oldest hotel, Nishiyama Onsen Keiunkan in Yamanashi.
 Built-in 705 AD.
 More than 50 generations of the same family have been operating the hotel for over 1300 years.